Adversarially Robust Low Dimensional Representations: Our Results

-{\em Issue (1): Solution value of $\tilde{A}$.} To tackle the first question, we do know that there is a data matrix (in particular the uncorrupted matrix $A$) that can be obtained from $\tilde{A}$ by perturbing each entry by at most $\delta$ (i.e., it is in the $\ell_\infty$ neighborhood of $\tilde{A}$) that has a robust low-rank approximation of low value $\eps \norm{A}^2$.
-Let us suppose that we can solve the following optimization problem:
+To tackle the first issue (solution value), we first preprocess (denoise) to find an alternate matrix $A'$ with a good solution value.
+Suppose we have an algorithm to find

-We know that $A$ is a feasible solution, and hence $A'$ has a robust low-rank approximation of even smaller error.
+We know that the uncorrupted matrix $A$ is a feasible solution with good value.
+Hence the optimal solution $A'$ of \eqref{eq:tech:training} has an even better solution.
 Moreover $\norm{A-A'}_\infty \le 2\delta$.
-This reduces the first issue to a purely computational question of solving the above optimization problem.
+This reduces the first issue to a computational question of solving \eqref{eq:tech:training}.
+For Frobenius norm error, we can obtain a good $A'$ by instead solving a simple convex optimization problem.

-We show that when the error is measured in Frobenius norm, we can solve this problem approximately by instead solving a simpler optimization problem of finding $A'$ that $\min_B \norm{B}_F^2$ over all matrices $B$ that are valid $\delta$-perturbations of $\tilde{A}$ i.e., $\norm{A-B}_\infty \le \delta$.
-The minimizer here just reduces the magnitude of each entry by $\delta$ or until it is $0$.
-For more general $q \ne \infty$, this corresponds to a simple convex minimization problem.
-For the spectral norm problem, we do not have an efficient algorithm.
-However by running the constant factor approximation algorithm for robust low-rank approximations (in spectral norm) for $\tilde{A}$, we will either find a good solution that also works for $A$, or we will certify that $\tilde{A}$ has no good robust low-rank approximation; this certifies that $\spnorm{A - \tilde{A}}$ is too large i.e., the data was poisoned significantly.

-Finally we get the stronger computationally efficient guarantee for the spectral norm error (as for the Frobenius norm error) if we can resolve the following open question.
+For the spectral norm problem, we do not know of an efficient algorithm for \eqref{eq:tech:training}.
+However by running our worst-case algorithm (for spectral norm error) on $\tilde{A}$, we will either find a good solution that also works for $A$, or we will certify that $\spnorm{A - \tilde{A}}$ is too large i.e., the data was poisoned significantly.
+Finally we remark that we get the stronger computationally efficient guarantee for the spectral norm error (as for the Frobenius norm error) if we can resolve the spectral norm variant of \eqref{eq:tech:training}, which is an open question.